zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 2. Retrieve all name server names and IP addresses for *Child Zone* using methods [Get-Del-NS-Names-and-IPs] and [Get-Zone-NS-Names-and-IPs].

-2. Obtain the address records of each name server for the *Child Zone* from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the *Name Server IP* set.

-3. Obtain the IP addresses of each name server for the domain using the method [Get-Zone-NS-Names-and-IPs] and add any non-duplicate results to *Name Server IP* set.
+3. Obtain the IP addresses of each name server for *Child Zone* using the method [Get-Zone-NS-Names-and-IPs] and add any non-duplicate results to *Name Server IP* set.